ksherlock/mpw-tools/README.md

 * MakeEnums: Print struct offsets for various records (for use with MPW development).

+* md5: Print md5 checksum for a file (data and resource fork).

 * OverlayIIgs: replacement for the OverlayIIgs command.
 (This has been tested under MPW.)